Closet Organizing Checklist

 3. Pants of all kinds in another section.

 4. Suits and fine garments in another section.

 5. Dresses have their own section.

-6. Lingerie, sleep wear in another section.
+6. Lingerie, sleepwear in another section.

 7. Shoes by type.
-I have an over the door shoe organizer for my shoes and I put my boots on the floor.
+I have an over-the-door shoe organizer for my shoes, and I put my boots on the floor.

 8. You can also make a section for your favorite outfits.

 Upload photos of your newest purchases, along with snaps of the items already in your closet, to create a clothing and accessory catalog.
 Once your virtual closet is complete, the “My Outfits” feature helps you craft perfect pairings based on color, cut, and your personal taste.
 Worried about repeating an outfit?
-The app (free at itunes.com) even connects with your Google cal to note the date each look (complete with accessories) was worn.
+The app (free at itunes.com) even connects with your Google calendar to note the date each look (complete with accessories) was worn.

 Snap selfies in your favorite looks, then save and categorize them in the app (free at itunes.com).
-Cloth archives your outfits, then uses real-time weather data to give you appropriate suggestions based on the day’s forecast.
+Cloth archives your outfits then uses real-time weather data to give you appropriate suggestions based on the day’s forecast.
 Need a little inspiration?
-You can also browse a feed of trending street style shots.
+You can also browse a feed of trending street-style shots.

-Import your favorite pieces to plan outfits, make vacay-packing lists, and keeps tabs on your old classics and new purchases.
+Import your favorite pieces to plan outfits, make vacay-packing lists, and track your old classics and new purchases.
 The app ($4; itunes.com) tallies how often you wear each piece so you can prioritize what to keep and what to ditch when it comes time to purge.
-Here’s where it gets really good: If an outfit leaves a little something to be desired, you can shop for additional pieces directly through the app and see how new finds fit in with your favorite looks.
+Here’s where it gets good: If an outfit leaves a little something to be desired, you can shop for additional pieces directly through the app and see how new finds fit in with your favorite looks.